 - The 4-H member reserves the right to continue to exhibit the animal through the State Fair.
 However, the 4-H member is responsible for the health and security of the animal.
 Death loss of the animal is the 4-H member's loss.
 Money will be held in escrow until after the State Fair.
 Also, if exhibitor continues to show animal (i.e., State Fair) all terms of sale must be completed by September 15. - If the 4-H member sells the animal as Grand Champion at the State Fair, the buyer will be fully reimbursed. - A minimum of 1% with no more than a maximum of 3% "fee" will be deducted from the total sale of the animal to cover Auction expenses. - Buyers' checks will be made payable to the Peoria County 4-H Auction Committee, then processed to the 4-H member after transaction requirements is complete.
 The 4-H member will not receive payment until a later date. - The seller will provide transportation suitable to the buyer within a reasonable distance.
 However, the 4-H member is responsible for the care of the animal until arrangements can be made with a locker for processing within one week of the auction. - The buyer assumes responsibility and loss of animal upon possession of the animal. - The animal will be weighed and sold by the pound on the day of the auction. - Minimum weight guideline: Sheep 100 lbs., Swine 215 lbs., Beef 950 lbs. and above. - It is the responsibility of the 4-H member (seller) to bring the animal up to market weight for the buyer (if the buyer should request it) as follows: Sheep 110 lbs.; Swine 240 lbs.; Beef 1100 lbs. - Youth participating in the auction are required to help with the set up and clean up for the auction.
 A release form must be signed for verification of helping.
-If youth do not help, an additional 15% fee could be deducted from their auction earnings, and he/she may not be able to participate in the 2024 4-H Auction.
+If youth do not help, an additional 15% fee could be deducted from their auction earnings, and he/she may not be able to participate in the 2025 4-H Auction. - Youth participating in the auction must be lined up in chairs at the front of the room before the auction begins. - All animals being offered must be castrated male market animals.
+NO MARKET FEMALES WILL BE OFFERED.
+The only exceptions will be poultry and rabbits.